deadsy/pycs/docs/host.md

 Likely problem areas:

  * CLI weirdness
- * Need platform specific libraries JLINK operation.
+ * Need platform specific libraries for JLINK operation.
- * Trouble compiling the C code. (needs gcc)
+ * Trouble compiling the darm C code. (needs gcc)
- * Trouble compiling the ASM code. (needs an ARM gcc tool)
+ * Trouble compiling the asm code. (needs an ARM gcc tool)

 Mac/Windows users- I'm not going to work on it, so you are on your own.
 Let me know if you have any patches.